jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/introduction.rst

 Bluetooth
 =========

-For the dVRK Si, the communication between the SUJ and the PC relies on Bluetooth.
+For the dVRK-Si, the communication between the SUJ and the PC relies on Bluetooth.
 This was the cheapest and fastest solution to read the SUJ potentiometers without adding external wires.
 This solution works fine but is a bit tricky to set up.